Healing starts with finding

 When the patient goes into the scanner, the magnet aligns the hydrogen atoms in the body so they point in the direction of the magnetic field.
 A very short pulse of radio waves is then turned on, which makes the atoms temporarily change orientation.
 After the radio waves are switched off, the hydrogen atoms realign, giving off tiny radio signals that are picked up by the coil (a radio antenna) which is placed around the part of the body being imaged.
 This is all completely painless, and the patient is never aware that it is happening.

-The MRI technician will operate the scanner from a separate room, using a computer that is kept away from the magnetic field created by the MRI scanner.
-The technician will talk with the patient through an intercom system.
+The MRI technologist will operate the scanner from a separate room, using a computer that is kept away from the magnetic field created by the MRI scanner.
+The technologist will talk with the patient through an intercom system.

 Although there are no moving parts, there are magnets inside the MRI scanner that are switched on and off quickly.
 This causes them to vibrate, which produces the knocking sounds that are heard when it’s working.
 This is perfectly normal and part of the imaging process.
 The patient will be given earplugs or headphones to manage the noise.